iYadavVaibhav/stem/docs/2-Data-Engineering/data-python.md

 ### PyODBC

-Works with most databases but not well with MSSQL+Pandas
+Works with most databases but **not** well with MSSQL+Pandas.
+For MSSQL+Pandas use sqlalchemy MSSQL engine.

 ```python